Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

    ```bash
    ls -l
    ```
-   Here, `ls -l` shows more details of the files and folders, including permission, owner, size and so on.
+   Here, `ls -l` shows more detailed **l**ong format of the files and folders, including permission, owner, size and so on.

    `-l` is the options/flags of the command.
 It modify the details of the command.
 It could be a single letter such as  `-l` or a full word   `--all`.